team5735/SoftwareTrainingDocs/lessons/000_intro_to_software.md

 We hope that, by the end of this presentation:
 - you will understand the basics of robot code and why it matters
-- you will understand the Software subteam and its workflows
+- you will understand the software subteam and its workflows
 - some of you will feel a bit of interest in joining Software

 ## The Code